qooxdoo/qooxdoo/README.md

 an easy npm-based installation, and a continuous compilation app.

-One of the top goals of this project is to be very fast and lightweight - fast enough to detect code changes and recompile applications on the fly on a production server, with an application compile costing a few hundreds of milliseconds.
+One of the top goals of this project is to be very fast and lightweight - fast enough to detect code changes and recompile applications on the fly on a production server, with an application recompile costing a few hundreds of milliseconds.

 ##Getting Started